-We all embody the truth expressed in the verse ‘I blew into it (man) of My Soul’ (Holy Quran).
-Our talents- be it in our body or intellect- is a blessing from Him.
-And for the very same reason it is our responsibility to use it in His Way.
+We all embody the truth expressed in the Quranic verse, ‘I blew into him (man) of My Soul’.
+Our talents- be it of our body or intellect- is a blessing from Him.
+Moreover, for the very same reason it is our responsibility to use it in His Way.

-I suggest to my brothers seated here 4 steps, modeled after a Quranic prayer, how to successfully implement your creativity to yield better results.
+I would like to propose before you four steps, modeled after a Quranic prayer, for the successful implementation of your creativity to yield better results.

-We have to pray to him to sharpen our talents and to broaden our thoughts.
+Firstly, we have to pray to sharpen our talents and to broaden our thoughts.
 This is the intellectual aspect.

-We have natural shortcomings which hamper our creativity.
+Thirdly, we have natural shortcomings which hamper our creativity.
 Habits like impatience, anger and intolerance soil our talents.
 They tie ‘knots’ over our senses!
-And this is where Satan plays his game spoiling the accomplishment of our goals.
-Therefore the third prayer is release us from such knots.
+And this is where Satan gets the better of us.
+Therefore, the third prayer is to release us from such knots.

 Remember my dear brothers that each is granted only what is in his capacity.
-Moses begged Lord to see a glimpse of Him to which he received a simple answer “you cannot see Me”.
-This was because the liberator of Children of Israel had asked for a favor which was beyond his capacity.
+Moses begged Lord to see a glimpse of Him to which he received a simple answer, “you cannot see Me”.
+This was because the Liberator of Children of Israel had asked for a favor which was beyond his capacity.
 The Creator did not use the words “I am not seeable”.
-But in the case of His Beloved, the Lord invited him to His Throne and revealed ‘whatever he revealed’.
-And the Beloved saw it all with a smile whereas Moses fainted by a mere ray of His Light!
-Sallallahu alaihi wa sallam.
+However, in the case of His Beloved, the Lord invited him to His Throne and revealed ‘whatever he revealed’.
+Moreover, the Beloved saw it all with a smile whereas Moses fainted by a mere ray of His Light!

-However ask Him for always the best.
-But don’t tell Him what is the best.
+Nevertheless, when you ask, seek the best.
+However, do not dictate to Him what the best is.
 The definition of best is His domain.
-Don’t wish just to be another MT or Basheer.
-Who knows there are more heights than them?
+Don’t wish just to become another so and so.
+Who knows, there are heights to reach beyond them?
 You have to aspire to be great, not just a good artist.
 “If good batsman contributes to the game, a great batsman changes the course of the game”.
 Your mission should be to change, not contribute, to the flow!
-Remember the verse I quoted in the beginning.

 Literature is the intellectual reflection of life and it is natural for the belief-system to influence the thinking of the writer.
 Never believe those who say otherwise!
 And languages (differences in your tongues) are, in the objective words of the Qur’an, among the signs of the Creator.
 Each of them reflect the diversity of His Creation.
 They show his Wisdom and Might.
-And therefore each language is holy and should be respected.
+Therefore, every language is holy and should be honored too.

 I leave you with a sincere advice to make the best of your time.
 And Time will not be so sweet in your future life as you find it during your student days.
 Now when you are left with hours to perform something, the outside world will demand the same work within minutes.